RHC-CIT-128-SP23/project-Abigail-Diaz/README.md

 ## Program Description

-My project is a platform game where a cat must pass the level wihout loosing all lives.
+My project is a platform game where a cat must pass the level without loosing all lives.
 The cat must jump and move forward while avoiding obstacles and enemies.
 The goal of the program is to provide a simple game that works smoothly with the player's input and without errors that would ruin the gaming experience.
 The program will let the user know if they